Let us Help You find your Southwest Florida Dream Home or Condo!

 |$300,000 - $400,000||$400,000-$500,000||$500,000 +|

-Search below to find your Fort Myers area 55 plus community Dream Home!
+Search below to find your Fort Myers area 55 plus community listings!

 They weren't the sexiest category of real estate in the high-flying days of the boom.
-Although they were selling.
+Although they are selling well now.

 But now, with prices falling and vacancy rates rising almost everywhere, Southwest Florida's big fifty five plus communities are turning out to be a solid bet for investors, owners and residents alike, experts say.
 "Most people pay cash for their house and they're very stable people," said Steve Adler, president and owner of Fort Myers-based Murex Properties, which manages manufactured-home communities nationwide.
 "In these topsy-turvy times, they've remained a good investment."